chepo92/Print2Go/README.md

 `docker run -d -it --name go-builder go-dev-linux-img:1.0`

+### Virtual printer

+There is a virtual printer code used for testing in /util

 ## Quick Configuration for running

 PrintAndGo is configured via flags.
 By default, PrintAndGo will listen on